goto-engineering/jack/README.md

 Install dependencies using `jpm deps`.

 Build an executable binary by running `jpm build`.
 You can place this in your path, e.g. `/usr/local/bin`.
+Alternatively, if your `$JANET_PATH` is set right (should be the default) you can run `jpm install` to install the binary into your Janet `bin` directory.

 ## Usage